ielbadisy/survalis/README.md

 # Survalis: Unified Survival Machine Learning and Interpretability in R

-`survalis` provides a standardized and modular framework for survival machine learning survival analysis in R. It supports a wide range of learners, evaluation metrics, cross-validation and interpretability methods.
+`survalis` provides a unified framework for survival machine learning survival analysis in R. It supports a wide range of learners, evaluation metrics, cross-validation and interpretability methods.

 ## Installation